NLnetLabs/cascade/doc/manual/source/smartcard-hsm.rst

 .. image:: img/smartcard-and-reader.jpg

-Install the prerequisites
+Install the Prerequisites
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: bash

    # apt install -y opensc opensc-pkcs11

-Identify the card reader
+Identify the Card Reader
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Your card reader may well be of a different vendor and type.